mskg/homey-heating/APPSTORE.md

 * *Full flexibility* Heating plans can be associated with zones or devices, in any combination.
 * *Different szenarios for the same thermostats?* Heating plans can be enabled and disabled, which allows flexible szenarios triggered by flow (see below).
 * *Not at home?* Homey heating scheduler supports different modes and associated exceptions: Automatic, One day at home, One day away, Sleeping, On holiday.
+* *Manual control* Each plan can be added as a virtual thermostat device to Homey.
+This allows to manually override the temperature per "zone."
 * *Flow integration* Set mode, enable/disable plan, apply plan, etc.
 * *Optimal resouce management* Your Homey is only utilized when there is something to do: No permanent polling or reading of temperatures in the background.
 The app only wakes up on setpoints.